talentdeficit/jsx/README.markdown

 #### strings ####

-the [json spec][rfc4627] is frustratingly vague on the exact details of json strings. json must be unicode, but no encoding is specified. javascript explicitly allows strings containing codepoints explicitly disallowed by unicode. json allows implementations to set limits on the content of strings and other implementations attempt to resolve this in various ways. this implementation, in default operation, only accepts strings that meet the constraints set out in the json spec (properly escaped control characters, `"` and the escape character, `\`) and that are encoded in `utf8`
+the [json spec][rfc4627] is frustratingly vague on the exact details of json strings. json must be unicode, but no encoding is specified. javascript explicitly allows strings containing codepoints explicitly disallowed by unicode. json allows implementations to set limits on the content of strings and other implementations attempt to resolve this in various ways. this implementation, in default operation, only accepts strings that meet the constraints set out in the json spec (strings are sequences of unicode codepoints deliminated by `"` (`u+0022`) that may not contain control codes unless properly escaped with `\` (`u+005c`)) and that are encoded in `utf8`

 the utf8 restriction means improperly paired surrogates are explicitly disallowed. `u+d800` to `u+dfff` are allowed, but only when they form valid surrogate pairs. surrogates that appear otherwise are an error